-- No Annual Fee.
+No Annual Fee.
 Wells Fargo Propel American Express Card doesn’t charge an annual fee.
 That’s good news for thrifty cardholders who wish to avoid diluting their accumulated rewards.

 	- Long Introductory APR Promotion.
 Propel has a long introductory APR promotion: 12 months at 0% APR for purchases and balance transfers, then a 15.99% to 27.99% variable APR.
 This is equivalent or nearly so to some cards designed specifically for interest-free financing and/or balance transfers, including Wells Fargo’s own Platinum Visa and Chase’s popular Slate Card.
 However, neither of those cards have spending rewards.

 	- No Limit on 3x Category Point Earnings.
 There’s no limit on points earnings with Propel, including in the 3x category.
-If you drive a lot, this is a great benefit that can really boost your Propel card’s value.
+If you spend heavily in any of those categories, that’s a big win.

 	- No Foreign Transaction Fee.
 This card has no foreign transaction fee, which is great news for frequent international travelers.